ZhengJun-AI/Nanodet_DeepSort_Pytorch/README.md

 [Here](https://tech.amikelive.com/node-718/what-object-categories-labels-are-in-coco-dataset/) is a list of all the possible objects that a model trained on MS COCO can detect.
 Notice that the indexing for the classes in this repo starts at zero.

-## Knowledge Distillation
+## Knowledge Distillation & Pruning

-What's more, we also perform knowledge distillation (KD) on YOLO models.
+What's more, we also perform knowledge distillation (KD) and model pruning on YOLO models.
 You can easily reproduce our results in folder `yolo_train` by following corresponding tips in the folder.